• Charge:

 • The Evaluation and Recruitment Subcommittee is charged with conducting applicant interviews and documenting an assessment of each applicant for the Keck School of Medicine MD program Admissions Committee review process.

-• The Evaluation and Recruitment Subcommittee members are selected by the Associate and Assistant Deans for Admissions from self-nominated faculty and students.
+• The Evaluation and Recruitment Subcommittee members are selected by the Admissions Dean(s) from self-nominated faculty and students.

 • Committee members serve one-year terms and may be re-elected with no maximum term of service.